 Ptosis Repair Recovery

 After ptosis repair surgery, your eyelid may be swollen and bruised.
 It is important to keep your head elevated and use cold compresses to reduce swelling.
 Too much swelling can stretch the sutures and cause your eyelid to droop again.
 You will be given lubricating ointment or drops to keep your eye hydrated and may be given antibiotics to prevent infection.
 Your surgeon will see you seven to 10 days after surgery to evaluate your recovery.
 It may be weeks to months before the final results of the surgery are noticeable.
 Your doctor will provide you with detailed recovery instructions.
-Some post-operative consultations can be performed via telemedicine dependent upon your individual circumstances.
+Some post-operative consultations can be performed via telemedicine depending on your individual circumstances.

 Ptosis Repair at the Dean McGee Eye Institute